Dean and Professor of English

 PhD – Vanderbilt—English, specializing in Shakespeare, early modern literature and culture and and critical theory, 2002 MA – English Literature, Penn State University, 1998 BA – English and History, Vanderbilt, 1990

 Dr. Anderson began working at MSU in 2005 as a faculty member in the Department of English, where he taught undergraduate and graduate courses on Shakespeare and the first half of the British literature survey.
-He has taken Shackouls honor students to Oxford University twice to study Shakespeare, among other amazing things—Tolkein, Lewis, medieval history, public health, creative writing, utopia fiction, comparative politics and the media, and political theory to name only a few.
-While students at Oxford, they saw productions of Titus Andronicus, The Merchant of Venice, As You Like It, and Anthony and Cleapatra at the Globe Theatre and Henry IV, Part I in Stratford.
+He has taken Shackouls honor students to Oxford University twice to study Shakespeare, among other amazing things—Tolkien, Lewis, medieval history, public health, creative writing, utopia fiction, comparative politics and the media, and political theory to name only a few.
+While at Oxford, he took students to see productions of Titus Andronicus, The Merchant of Venice, As You Like It, and Anthony and Cleopatra at the Globe Theatre and Henry IV, Part I in Stratford.

 Dr. Anderson has published two books—Performing Early Modern Trauma from Shakespeare to Milton and Shakespeare’s Fugitive Politics.
 He is co-editor (with Ryan Netzley) of Acts of Reading: Interpretation, Reading Practices, and the Idea of the Book in John Foxe’s Acts and Monuments.